Zinaida Kupriyanovich: Career

 She represented Belarus in the Eurovision Song Contest 2019 with the song "Like It".
 She qualified to the final, where she scored 31 points, finishing 24th out of 26 countries.
-Since the 2020 contest was cancelled, and Belarus was disqualified from the 2021 contest, and banned from entering future contests, Kupriyanovich remains the last Belarusian representative at the Eurovision Song Contest indefinitely (the last Belarusian at any Eurovision event was Arina Pehtereva in the Junior Eurovision Song Contest 2020).
+Due to the cancellation of the 2020 contest, Belarus' disqualification from the 2021 contest, and BTRC's subsequent suspension from the EBU, Kupriyanovich indefinitely remains the last Belarusian representative at the Eurovision Song Contest (the last Belarusian at any Eurovision event was Arina Pehtereva in the Junior Eurovision Song Contest 2020).